 These alternatives to college are meant to let you explore yourself and discover what you’re passionate about.
 Remember, there is no perfect career path, but it certainly helps to feel fulfilled by what you do.

-1. Volunteer Service opportunities are a fantastic way to get diverse skills and training while discovering what you’re passionate about.
+- Volunteer Service – Opportunities are a fantastic way to get diverse skills and training while discovering what you’re passionate about.
 Taking some time to volunteer can yield benefits for your community — and also yourself.
-At Global Citizen Academy, students have the opportunity to volunteer with one of our many impact partners that are working on climate change, racial justice, voters’ rights, and more.
+At Global Citizen Year students have the opportunity to gain lifelong skills through an immersive semester in South Africa while learning from experienced human rights advocates advancing social justice.

-2. Gap Year At Global Citizen Year, we believe that taking a gap year is a fantastic way to get ready for whatever life throws at you, be it college or career.
-Travel the world, learn about yourself, develop skills, and make lasting connections.
-It’s a great option besides college if you aren’t sure what path to take!
+2. Gap Semester with Global Citizen Year– We believe that taking a gap semester is a fantastic way to get ready for whatever life throws at you, be it college or career.
+Gain lifelong skills through an immersive semester in a foreign country while learning from experienced human rights advocates advancing social justice.

-3. Travel Whether or not you participate in a gap year program, taking a year or two to travel can have real benefits.
+3. Travel – Whether or not you participate in a gap year program, taking a year or even a few months to travel can have real benefits.
 Self-discovery, learning about the world, picking up a new language, experience with different people and cultures — these are things that college alone won’t always give you.
 These are the perfect years to get a world education, before you get into a career proper and have more stable responsibilities.

 Are you a natural born entrepreneur?
 Does the thought of working for yourself sound like a dream come true?
 Consider these realistic ways of becoming your own boss.

-7. Start a Business Starting an honest-to-goodness business can sound intimidating.
+- Start a Business – Starting an honest-to-goodness business can sound intimidating.
 You may feel like you need a perfect idea or have to understand complex accounting; that’s not true!
 Even businesses like renting bicycles, or tubes to float a river can bring in enough cash to live on.
-Start a snowcone shack or a drink stand, and for a little capital investment, you can start earning money and learning through experience.
+Start a snow cone shack or a drink stand, and for a little capital investment, you can start earning money and learning through experience.

 Sometimes it’s simply cost or location that keeps us from a traditional degree.
 You may want education, but know that college isn’t for you.
 Here’s a set of great options besides traditional college that can get you ahead.